-In contrast to previous Sinkhorn-based approaches \citep{kool2021_unbiased, clark2022_scaling-law, liu2024_router}, which use the transport map only for choosing the top-k experts, we also use the values of the transport map to assign weights to each chosen expert.
-Accordingly, routing weights can be derived from the transport map values rather than the gating score matrix (as in existing approaches), harnessing Sinkhorn’s inherent ability to promote balanced expert utilization in SMoE.
-This design leads to improved expert balancing, as supported by both theoretical analysis and empirical evidence.
-Building on this insight, we introduce Selective Sinkhorn Routing (SSR), a novel lightweight routing mechanism that replaces auxiliary losses with minimal Sinkhorn-based optimization.
-Remarkably, applying SSR to just 0.1\%–1\% of training steps per epoch is sufficient to achieve faster convergence, higher accuracy, and greater robustness to input corruption.
-We also show that Sinkhorn routing and the noise addition trick improve model performance during training, but have a negative impact at inference time.
-This work makes the following key contributions:

-\begin{itemize} \item Propose a new routing framework for SMoE models that combines entropy-regularized OT and stochastic noise injection.
-This approach promotes balanced expert utilization and enhances training stability. \item Provide theoretical results showing that both Sinkhorn-based routing and noise injection are beneficial during training by encouraging exploration and expert balancing, while they must be avoided at inference for consistency and determinism. \item Conduct extensive experiments on language modelling and vision tasks, demonstrating that our approach has superior performance compared to existing approaches. \end{itemize}
+In contrast to prior Sinkhorn-based approaches \citep{kool2021_unbiased, clark2022_scaling-law, liu2024_router}, which use the transport map only to select the top-$k$ experts, we also use its values to assign weights to each selected expert.
+We derive routing weights from transport-map values rather than from the conventional gating-score matrix, leveraging Sinkhorn’s built-in expert balancing in SMoE.
+This design improves expert balancing, supported by both theory and empirical results.
+We introduce Selective Sinkhorn Routing (SSR), a lightweight routing mechanism that replaces auxiliary losses with minimal Sinkhorn-based optimization.
+Applying SSR to only 0.1\%--1\% of training steps per epoch yields faster convergence, higher accuracy, and greater robustness to input corruption.
+We also show that although Sinkhorn routing and the noise-addition trick improve training performance, they degrade inference performance.
+This work makes the following principal contributions: \begin{itemize} \item We propose a routing framework for SMoE models that integrates entropy-regularized optimal transport with stochastic noise injection to promote balanced expert utilization and improve training stability. \item We provide theoretical results showing that Sinkhorn-based routing and noise injection aid training by encouraging exploration and expert balancing, but should be disabled at inference to ensure consistent, deterministic routing. \item We conduct extensive evaluations on language modeling and vision tasks, demonstrating that the proposed approach outperforms existing methods. \end{itemize}